flochner/WaitForService/README.md

 My need for this came from a startup program I had which would launch before my PostgreSQL database was ready for connections.

+It can start a service if run as administrator but this does not work when configured to run at logon.

 During install, a dialog box allows selection of a service on the local computer, explorer lookup of a program, and startup visibility (maximized, minimized, etc.).

 It can be reconfigured by running Configure.exe or by holding down the shift key while WaitForService is starting.